In affiliate marketing, performance is everything. The more your affiliates sell, the more your business grows — it’s a win-win, right?

 Affiliate for WooCommerce has the best commission system in the market.
 And it has now added one more: Tiered Commissions, also known as Volume or Performance based commission.

-Now, you can reward affiliates based on the total number of successful orders they’ve generated over time.
+Now, you can reward affiliates based on the total number of successful orders, the number of customers, revenue and the last referral (days).

 That means: